thosgood/thosgood.github.io/content/blog/2022-04-25-some-research-questions-from-my-notesbooks.md

 # Some analytic sheaves

+*(More complex-analytic geometry, this time dealing with holomorphic vector bundles and their generalisations.)*

 ## Complexes of coherent sheaves

 If you're dealing with sheaves in algebraic geometry, then you might care about whether or not they're coherent.
 Given that we like to think of complexes of sheaves instead of just single sheaves (e.g. we like working in the derived category), we are interested in the derived category $D^\mathrm{b}\mathsf{Coh}(X)$ of (bounded) complexes of coherent sheaves.
 But there's another category which arises quite often in practice, namely the category $D^\mathrm{b}_{\mathsf{Coh}}(\mathsf{Sh}(X))$ of complexes of sheaves that are not necessarily coherent, but whose (internal, i.e. "kernel of the differential of the complex modulo the image of the differential") cohomology consists of coherent sheaves.
 The latter sounds like it should be more general, but in nice algebraic cases the two are actually equivalent!
 This follows from a result in SGA 6: